purarue/m3u-shuf/README.md

 This supports a subset of the extended m3u format - requires the `#EXTM3U` header and keeps `#EXTINF` attached to each entry while shuffing.

 ```
-CLI tool to shuffle a m3u file.
-If no file given, reads from STDIN
+CLI tool to shuffle a m3u file

 Usage: m3u-shuf [OPTIONS] [FILE]

 Arguments:
-  [FILE]
-          m3u file to shuffle
+  [FILE]  m3u file to shuffle

 Options:
   -o, --output <OUTPUT>

-  -h, --help
-          Print help (see a summary with '-h')
+  -h, --help             Print help (see more with '--help')

-  -V, --version
-          Print version
+  -V, --version          Print version
 ```

 ### Install